MrMollusk/Trading-Algorithm/README.md

 # Trading Algorithm with GPU Acceleration

 This program is designed to run on Windows machines and utilizes the Windows API for fetching stock data.
-It leverages Nvidia CUDA to accelerate the calculation of several technical indicators, including the 200Simple Moving Average (SMA), 80 Exponential Moving Average (EMA), and the Stochastic Oscillator.
+It leverages Nvidia CUDA to accelerate the calculation of several technical indicators, including the 200 Simple Moving Average (SMA), 80 Exponential Moving Average (EMA), and the Stochastic Oscillator.

 ## Prerequisites